|Glossary of Purchasing and Warehouse Inventory Terms (For Reference Only)

 Waste-Materials no longer suitable for their intended or any other purpose.

-obstructions.
-Working headroom is usually controlled to avoid coming into contact with overhead obstructions in the storage area and
+Working headroom is usually controlled to avoid coming into contact with overhead obstructions in the storage area and to maintain the

 Zone Contracting-The award of contracts according to district or region designation.
 This type of award issuance is generally applied

 when the potential for service by a single vendor to an entire area.